a-p-f/body_stack/README.md

 ## The Problem

-When creating full-page overlays (ie. for navigation menus) there are a lot of details to get right, especially if you're at all concerned about accessibility.
+When creating full-page overlays (ie. for navigation menus) there are a lot of details to get right, especially if you're concerned about accessibility.
 You need to be aware of z-index and stacking contexts, focus management, scroll-locking, alerting changes to screen readers, etc.

 ## The Solution